Sa-gg/Sa-gg/README.md

 I’ve worked on **delivery systems** with real-time tracking and map features, and I'm comfortable designing systems, writing clean code, and working in **Agile/Scrum teams** to ship useful features.

-I also explore **Data Automation & Web Scraping** using **Bright Data MCP**, building systems that extract and process web data for intelligent use cases.

 Currently learning **Next.js** and **Prisma ORM** to further enhance my backend and full-stack capabilities.